 Recognised by the aquaculture industry for its innovative technology development in the open ocean for more than ten years, Ocean Farm Technologies developed, built and marketed the unique containment system.
-Launched in 2015 with the merger of OceanSpar and Ocean Farm Technologies, today InnovaSea is on a mission to create the next generation of products for the open-ocean fish farming industry.
+Launched in 2015 with the merger of OceanSpar and Ocean Farm Technologies, InnovaSea is now on a mission to create the next generation of products for the open ocean fish farming industry.

-With so much demand for fish, are Aquapods the future of fish farming?
+With so much demand for fish, could these innovations be the future of fish farming?